How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 • people working in laboratories.

-In such people, allergization of the body gradually develops and the sensitivity to pork and human roundworms increases.
-In such cases, they either develop bronchospasm.
+Such people gradually develop allergization of the body and increase sensitivity to pork and human roundworms.
+In such cases, they experience bronchospasm.

-After the penetration of schistosomes, the skin begins to itch, a nodular or papular rash appears.
+After penetration by schistosomes, the skin begins to itch and a nodular or papular rash appears.

 Scabies

-The above symptoms are a common symptom when the itch mite causes incredible itching in the skin.
-Often, the diagnosis of the disease is made late, which is why a person suffers from itching himself and at the same time infects with scabies and other persons in contact with him.
+The symptoms described above are characteristic feature when the scabies mite causes incredible itching in the skin.
+Often the diagnosis of the disease is made late, which is why the person himself suffers from itching and at the same time infects other people in contact with him with scabies.

 The patient cannot sleep and live normally, his appetite is disturbed, and nervousness appears.
-Often, scratches on the skin become infected and a secondary infection is added.
+Often scratches on the skin become infected and a secondary infection occurs.

-Itching is most often caused by the discharge of an itch mite, which has a toxic effect on the skin, causing an allergic reaction.
+Itching is most often caused by scabies mite secretions, which have a toxic effect on the skin, causing an allergic reaction.

 Dirofilariasis